laravel test factories

 'email' => fake()->unique()->safeEmail(),

-Intermittent uniqueness failures are the worst kind of test failure.
-They pass on the developer’s machine, fail in CI, and take 20 minutes to reproduce. ->unique() is mandatory on any field with a database-level unique constraint.
+Intermittent uniqueness failures are the worst kind: they pass locally, fail in CI, and take 20 minutes to reproduce.

 public function test_author_can_publish_their_own_draft(): void